ArctosDB/documentation-wiki/_documentation/coordinates.markdown

 `DarwinCore2=GeodeticDatum`

+## (Geodetic) Datum

-**Datum:** The geodetic datum to which the latitude and longitude refer.
+ The geodetic datum to which the latitude and longitude refer.
 A geodetic datum describes the size, shape, origin, and orientation of a coordinate system for mapping the earth.
 Latitude and longitude data referenced to the wrong datum can result in positional errors of